po8klasie/po8klasie-rails-api/docs/api.md

 page:string, optional, default='1'
 it specifies the page number to be used for pagination

-pg_name_querry:string, optional, default=null
+name_query:string, optional, default=null
 it specifies the full name of the institution to be used for filtering

-pg_area_querry:string "powiat gmina miejscowosc", optional, default=null, example: "Żywiec", "Warszawa" it specifies the area, the search is performed on fields of powiat gmina miejscowosc
+area_query:string "powiat gmina miejscowosc", optional, default=null, example: "Żywiec", "Warszawa" it specifies the area, the search is performed on fields of powiat gmina miejscowosc

 public_school:bool, optional, default=null